-(c) Methods executed for each branch at the end of the profiling run curacies of the branch in the current slice and in the previous slice (Figure 9b, line 4).
+Another variable is needed to implement a simple 2-TAP FIR filter [21].
+We added this filter to reduce the high-frequency sampling noise in the data sampled during execution.
+The filter is a simple averaging low-pass filter, which replaces the prediction accuracy of the branch in the current slice with the average of the prediction accuracies of the branch in the current slice and in the previous slice.
 To implement the filter, the prediction accuracy of the branch in the previous slice is stored separately in a variable called LPA (Last Prediction Accuracy).